How to Become a Fire Investigator – In 5 Steps

 • Create diagrams of the scene

-• Complete computer graphic images
+• Complete computer graphics images

 It is important to document every aspect of the fire scene.